Principal Component Analysis#

 Up to the maximum number of principal components

-Eigenvalues / Eigenvectors#
+Eigenvalues / Eigenvectors Interpretation#

 For principal components analysis we calculate the data covariance matrix, the pairwise covariance for the combinatorial of features.
-The we calculate the eigenvectors and eigenvalues from the covariance matrix.

 The eigenvalues are the variance explained for each component.